Marieme

 Marieme is a Senegalese-American singer-songwriter with a multi-octave voice whose music has R&B, pop and jazz influences.
 Her musical themes reflect her youth affected by war and her subsequent world travels.

-She has released one EP, one acoustic visual EP, and her songs have been used in several television shows and in film.
+She has released two EPs, one acoustic visual EP, and her songs have been used in several television shows and in film.

 Early life

 Marieme Diop was born in Nouakchott, Mauritania, Africa where her father was an executive at a regional electrical company.
 When she was six months old, war broke out between that country and Senegal forcing her family to escape leaving behind a comfortable lifestyle and keeping nothing.
 Marieme and her siblings lived with her aunt in Senegal, while her parents moved to the Bronx, New York in the United States.
 The family reunited five years later in New York.

 "I grew up in Senegal until I was seven years old.
 There was always music around, but it wasn't encouraged—I grew up in a very religious household.
 When I came to America, I found a box of CDs under my parents' bed.
 It was a surprise to me because I didn't think they listened to music.
 I found out later that my dad was the one who bought it because there was a discount at his job or something.
 There were CDs by Ace of Base, Mariah Carey, Whitney Houston, and more—about ten albums.
 I would put them on and cry because of the way the music made me feel.
 Mariah Carey's album changed my life.
 I was learning English through listening to music, which was a powerful connection.
 My assimilation to America was all through music.
 I was teased a lot for my skin color and for being straight from Africa."

 At the University of Buffalo, Marieme studied journalism and communication, and even studied and interned in feature writing in London, United Kingdom.
 It was in high school when a jazz history class played Billie Holiday that she realized what she wanted to become, and did so with a vocal range of several octaves.

 Marieme lives in both New York City, New York and Los Angeles, California.